LizBaze/EventTrackerProject/README.md

 This project is meant to allow users to log what books they've read recently and record their thoughts and takeaways in the process.
 A stretch goal is to allow users to see other users' reviews of books as well.

+There is a rudimentary javascript front end that handles all network requests through the use of XMLHttpRequest objects.
+Full CRUD is enabled of book objects.
+There will be a more well-developed Angular front end next week, at which time I hope to enable full CRUD of User and Review objects as well.

 ### Route Mappings

 | Return Type     | Route                 | Functionality            | Request Body | Response Body |